CIDRAM/Docs/readme.en.md

 ##### "frontend_log" `[string]`
 - File for logging front-end login attempts.
 Specify a filename, or leave blank to disable.

+Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "signatures_update_event_log" `[string]`
 - A file for logging when signatures are updated via the front-end.
 Specify a filename, or leave blank to disable.

+Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 ##### "max_login_attempts" `[int]`
 - Maximum number of front-end login attempts.
 Default = 5.